 Pollinators were scurrying from one dainty puff to another, busily gathering nectar and pollen.
 Their hairy legs were combing through each petal of the pinkish-white blooms.
 There were primarily honeybees, but many bumblebees too.
 All were sharing the bounty politely – no arguments over who’s whose.
 I stood quietly listening to their soft buzz and saw a rhythm in their movements.
 It’s interesting how a honeybee can land on a clover flower, assess its fruits, then quickly move on.
 Perhaps the pollen was already taken.
 I tiptoed through the field, grabbing photos and carefully not stepping on anyone.

-Beyond the beauty of the expanse of flowers, which lit up the field as dusk was falling, what made it more remarkable is that the ground serves as a sports field for children.
-It’s comforting to know weed killers and other chemicals are likely not used there, especially in the wake of the Glysophate controversy (in Roundup and others) we spoke about a few weeks back.
+Beyond the beauty of the expanse of flowers, which lit up the field as dusk was falling, what makes it more remarkable is that the ground serves as a sports field for children.
+It’s comforting to know weed killers and other chemicals are likely not used there, especially in the wake of the glyphosate controversy (in Roundup and others) we spoke about a few weeks back.

 Initially, I thought the maze of clover spread over time until I learned that clover (Trifolium repens), also called Dutch clover or white clover, is used as a lawn alternative with many benefits.
 Before the 1950s, clover was considered an asset in lawns until the revolution of broadleaf weed killers that also kills clover; then, clover began to be considered a weed.
 Thankfully there’s a revival of using clover as a lawn alternative.
-Or, mixed with grass seed in high traffic areas like sports fields where it’s becoming a new trend.
+Or it can be mixed with grass seed in high-traffic areas like sports fields, where it’s becoming a new trend.
 And for many good reasons.